 |This is doing grave injustice to many other scientists and engineers.
 All big

 names in science and engineering owe their success to a smaller or larger extent to their colleagues, including the already

 dead ones.
 There are no true scientific giants.
 Some scientists and engineers are (intellectually) considerably taller than

 the average but they are not giants.
 They stick out of the crowd because the stand on the shoulders of all the others that

 form a kind of intellectual pyramid.

 More details about the "steel revolution" and other key people involved can be found in the link.

 |The Bessemer Process

 |On August 13th, 1856, Henry Bessemer presented a paper entitled: "The manufacture of malleable iron and steel

 without fuel" to the British Associations for the Advancement of Science, an important organization.
 The paper described

 and manganese in there were removed, making the iron malleable.

 Before that, between Oct.
 1855 and Feb.
 1856, Bessemer had filed for 3 patents relating to running air or steam over or through molten pig iron.
 What exactly was going on on his mind, what he found out by his own experiments, and to what extent the was aware of the work of others, is a long and muddled tale; see the link for some details.
 The obsession of Bessemer and all the others with filing plenty of patents just makes clear once more: the steel revolutionaries were primarily concerned about making money and not all that much about advancing science and engineering.

-| Bessemer must have known the basics
+| Bessemer must have known the basics about the role

 of carbon in iron and that it could be removed by oxidation even so he coyly pleaded ignorance of iron metallurgy.
 Note

 that his paper emphasizes that he can do things " without fuel".
 Note also

 that the idea of blowing air through a large quantity of molten cast iron may not be seen as all that innovative.
 It carries

 |In the 1856 meeting Bessemer did manage to convince a number of iron masters present

 that his invention was of interest.
-Licenses were taken and large-scale experiments were started right
+Licenses were taken and large-scale experiments were started right away.
+After all,

 there was a real potential to "fine" tons of pig iron within 30 minutes or so, a tremendous increase in productivity.

 Within just a month, the honeymoon was over.
 A big problem had emerged:

 |The iron produced by using Bessemer's methods was completely de-carburized wrought

 iron but cold short as well as hot short, and "oxidized to a cinder"!
 There were a number of reasons for this

-severe disappointment, details are
+severe disappointment, details are here.

 In short: The process had worked on a kind of lab scale but not on a production scale.
 The major reason was that normal English ore (in contrast to the "lab grade" ore Bessemer used) contained phosphorous and the Bessemer process could not get rid of phosphorous.